 A fee of $25 will be charged for a beer & wine permit in parks where alcohol is restricted to reserved picnic areas.
-For information call 1-888-EBPARKS or 1-888-327-2757, press option 2, then 1.
+For information call 1-888-EBPARKS or 1-888-327-2757, press option 2, and then 1.
 Please click HERE for park specific rules.

 How do I obtain a permit?